la2050/archive/_projects/2016/give-today-la-an-online-community-center-connecting-causes-commerce-and-community-to-do-good.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  Connect the community to unique and custom planes to give of your time, treasure or talent, locally.
 project_impact: >-
   ["Access to free wifi","Social & emotional support","Cultural
   events","Public/open streets gatherings","Government responsiveness to